-RPT-Like fine whisky, Texan oil exporters tout unblended crude
+REFILE-RPT-Like fine whisky, Texan oil exporters tout unblended crude

 However, those barrels are often blended, as many of the pipelines to Houston first hit Cushing, the way station for numerous grades sourced from further north as well.
 Cushing is the delivery point for benchmark U.S. crude futures, where there is currently nearly 39 million barrels in storage.

-“You have reputational issues for oil coming out of Houston because that’s heavily blended,” said Lucock.
+“You have reputational issues for oil coming out of Houston because that’s heavily blended,” said Luckock.

 Pipeline and terminal operators in Houston counter that Houston’s vast access to storage and access to Cushing gives shippers more options for marketing barrels.